near/docs/docs/tutorials/contracts/guest-book.md

 ## Contract: Develop

-For this section we will be working in the `assembly/` folder of your project, and all code is written in TypeScript.
+For this section we will be working in the `assembly/` folder of your project, and all code is written in AssemblyScript.

 ### View/Call methods